kinghenryg/LearnDevOpsWithStegHub/LEMP_STACK/lemp_stack_implementation.md

-## WEB STACK IMPLEMENTATION (LEMP STACK) IN AWS
+## Web Stack Implementation (LEMP Stack) on AWS

 ### Introduction:

-__The LEMP stack is a popular open-source web development platform that consists of four main components: Linux, Nginx, MySQL, and PHP (or sometimes Perl or Python).
-This documentation outlines the setup, configuration, and usage of the LEMP stack.__
+__The LEMP stack is a widely used open-source web development platform comprising four key components: Linux, Nginx, MySQL, and PHP (or occasionally Perl or Python).
+This document provides a detailed guide on the setup, configuration, and usage of the LEMP stack.__

 ## Step 0: Prerequisites

-__1.__ EC2 Instance of t2.micro type and Ubuntu 24.04 LTS (HVM) was lunched in the us-east-1 region using the AWS console.
+__1.__ A t2.micro EC2 instance running Ubuntu 24.04 LTS (HVM) was launched in the us-east-1 region using the AWS management console.

 ![Lunch Instance](./images/create-ec2.png)
 ![Lunch Instance](./images/ec2-detail.png)